Platform

 Who is eligible for the Canada Arts Presentation Fund (CAPF) – Soutien à la programmation : Festivals artistiques et diffuseurs de saisons de spectacles professionnels program?

-To be eligible for the Canada Arts Presentation Fund (CAPF) – Soutien à la programmation : Festivals artistiques et diffuseurs de saisons de spectacles professionnels program, you must: No eligibility for for-profit businesses; only not-for-profit organizations, public institutions, or Indigenous organizations are eligible.
+To be eligible for the Canada Arts Presentation Fund (CAPF) – Soutien à la programmation : Festivals artistiques et diffuseurs de saisons de spectacles professionnels program, you must: Only not-for-profit, public, or Indigenous organizations are eligible.
+The organization must focus on professional arts presentation.
+The project must present works from more than one province or territory.

 What expenses are eligible under Canada Arts Presentation Fund (CAPF) – Soutien à la programmation : Festivals artistiques et diffuseurs de saisons de spectacles professionnels?